-If you are a 2016 or 2017 graduate you will be required to submit a scanned copy of your certification in Basic Life Support for healthcare providers.
-This certificate must be submitted with the Stage 2 application documents by 5pm Friday 9th March 2018.
-Late submission or non submission will deem the Intern application invalid.
-If you are a 2018 graduate, your Dean will confirm your completion of BLS for healthcare providers or its equivalent to HBS Recruit by 5pm Friday 9th March 2018.
-Therefore, 2018 graduates do not need to send their certificate as this will be confirmed collectively and directly by the Dean to the HSE.
+If you are a 2021 or 2022 graduate you will be required to submit a copy of your certification of BLS or ILS or ACLS for healthcare providers or its equivalent.
+A letter from the Dean of your Medical School will not be accepted, you must submit a copy of the certificate.
+This certificate must be submitted with your Stage 2 application by 5pm Friday 3rd March 2023.
+Late submission or non-submission will deem the Intern application invalid.

+If you are a 2023 graduate, the Dean/Head of your Medical School will confirm your completion of BLS or ILS or ACLS for healthcare providers or its equivalent to NRS by 5pm Friday 3rd March 2023.
+Therefore, 2023 graduates do not need to submit their certificate as this will be confirmed collectively and directly by the Dean with NRS.